apereiroc/libcharm/README.md

+# Charm libc

-# Yet another implementation of the C standard library
+Indeed, `charm` is yet another implementation of the C standard library.

-You got it right.

-The OSes where this library is tested during its development are macOS with both Intel (x86_64) and M1 (arm64) chips, and Linux (through Docker containers) for both platforms as well.
+The OSes where this library is tested during its development are macOS with both Intel (`x86_64`) and M1 (`arm64`) chips, and Linux (through Docker containers) for both platforms as well.

+Therefore, only macOS/Linux with x86_64/arm64 architectures are currently supported.

 ## Build and run locally